hashicorp/terraform-provider-azurerm/website/docs/r/lab_service_lab.html.markdown

 In addition to the Arguments listed above - the following Attributes are exported:

 * `id` - The ID of the Lab Service Lab.

+* `security` - A `security` block as defined below.

+* `network` - A `network` block as defined below.

+---

+A `security` block supports the following:

+* `registration_code` - The registration code for the Lab Service Lab.

+---

+A `network` block supports the following:

+* `load_balancer_id` - The resource ID of the Load Balancer for the network profile of the Lab Service Lab.

+* `public_ip_id` - The resource ID of the Public IP for the network profile of the Lab Service Lab.

 ## Timeouts